konstructio/kubefirst-docs/docs/explore/argocd.md

 ## Applying Changes in Argo CD

-Once you change the desired state of the app in the `gitops` repository `main` branch, the registered app-of-apps will sync, and any apps in kubernetes that need adjustment will automatically sync with the state that's in git.
+Once you change the desired state of the app in the `gitops` repository `main` branch, the registered app-of-apps will sync, and any apps in Kubernetes that need adjustment will automatically sync with the state that's in git.

 ## Adding Applications to Argo CD